 Many recent cars have been equipped with safety features to protect drivers, passengers, and road users and avoid collisions.
 And one of these safety features is the park assist.

 The park assist typically helps drivers park in tight spaces.
-So if your car has the park assist feature, chances are you’ve seen this message: “park assist blocked; see owner’s manual.”
-So what does park assist blocked mean?.
+So if your car has the park assist feature, you’ve seen this message: “park assist blocked; see owner’s manual.”
+So what does the park assist blocked mean?

 What Does Park Assist Blocked Mean?

 “Park assists blocked” is warning message drivers receive on their dashboard when their park assist system is malfunctioning.
 So if you received this message, “park assist blocked,” it means your park assist function is not working, and the alert has been disabled.

 What Causes The “Park Assist Blocked”?

 If you have received this message on your information cluster, it implies something is wrong with your park assist.
 Here are the possible causes.

 A faulty, blocked, or dirty sensor is the most common cause of park assist malfunction.
 Once these sensors are damaged, blocked, or dirty, they stop working.
 The park assist sensors work together with the park assist.
 When these sensors sense an obstacle, they quickly communicate with the park assist, which helps drivers safely park their cars.

 However, if these sensors become dirty or blocked, you will get that message.
 For example, the sensors may get dirty if you regularly drive past muddy and dusty areas.
 Sometimes the sensor may get wet or blocked due to constant driving in the rain or during a car wash.

 Extreme weather conditions can also cause ice or frost to block the sensors.
 For wet or ice-covered sensors, the message will disappear as soon as the water dries out or the ice melts.